scalessec/Toast/README.markdown

 Toast is an Objective-C category that adds toast notifications to the `UIView` object class.
 It is intended to be simple, lightweight, and easy to use.
 Most toast notifications can be triggered with a single line of code.

+**Using Swift?
+A native swift port of this library is now available: [Toast-Swift](https://github.com/scalessec/Toast-Swift "Toast-Swift").**

 Screenshots
 ---------